netlify-templates/victor-hugo/site/content/publications/heartstrong-2.md

 ---
-title: Heartstrong 2
+articlename2: Heartstrong 2
-articlename: >-
+title: >-
   Rationale and design of a randomized trial of automated hovering for post-myocardial infarction patients: The HeartStrong program
 date: 2016-09-01
 summary: >-